Costa-Alexandre/recipes-api/README.md

 ![ERD Diagram](static/Recipes.png)

 This diagram provides an overview of the data structure and relationships within the project's database.
+You can visualize and interact with this ERD at [dbdocs.io](https://dbdocs.io/alexandre.costa/recipes-api?view=relationships).

 ### Auto-Generating the ERD with dbdocs.io